WillNickols/maaslin3_benchmark/README.md

 - A `run_scripts` folder with scripts to run the differential abundance tools on each dataset.
 - A `join_results.R` script to combine the results and create plots.

-## iHMP analysis
+## HMP2 analysis

-The `scripts` folder contains the script to perform the MetaPhlAn analysis of the iHMP data.
+The `scripts` folder contains the script to perform the MetaPhlAn analysis of the HMP2 data.
 The `results` folder contains the following:
 - A `data` folder with the taxonomic profiles, metabolomic profiles, and patient metadata.
 Because of its size, the metabolomics file should be separately downloaded into this folder as `intensities_hmp2.csv`.
+The `pathabundances_3` files are downloaded from https://www.ibdmdb.org/.
 - A `run_scripts` folder with scripts to run each differential abundance tool
 - A `diet_associations.py` script to run MaAsLin 3 for diet associations
 - An `ibd_associations.py` script to run all differential abundance tools